Filling the Construction Pipeline: How the Skills Gap Impacts New Projects

 Even if we’re able to find enough masons for the project, the price may not be realistic for the client because the lack of skilled tradespeople increases the price of available labor.
 As a result, it’s difficult to accurately predict construction costs until the project is bid out because the cost is dependent on worker availability.
 This has the potential to impact design if bids come back higher than expected and changes need to be made to accommodate the shift in budget.
 Similarly, timelines may adjust depending on workforce availability.

-In the Tech Era, Construction Workers Still Needed
+In the Tech Era, Construction Workers Are Still Needed

 Even though technology is becoming more prevalent across industries, including construction, many of these positions aren’t going away.
 While future technology may complete a majority of the physical construction work, technology won’t be replacing trade workers and filling the skills gap.
 There are skills that can’t be replicated by machines—future tradespeople will most likely focus more on work requiring decision making, experience and finesse.